vmware-tanzu/application-portfolio-auditor/README.md

 $ cd application-portfolio-auditor
 $ ./audit setup
 ```
 > Note: This command automates the installation of all required prerequisites.
-It automatically configures based on the detected operating system (MacOS, Ubuntu, or CentOS).
+It automatically configures based on the detected operating system (MacOS, Ubuntu, or CentOS) and requires sudo rights.
 The process may take several minutes to complete.

 3. Retrieve necessary tools and frameworks:
 ```bash